Trade Share CFDs

 You can go long - by buying low and selling higher - when you expect upward price movements, or short - by selling high and buying back lower - to take advantage of downward price movements.

-Leverage your deposit by up to 10 times for Share CFDs and 20 times for Index CFDs.
+Leverage your deposit by up to 10 times for Share CFDs.
 This means that with a deposit of SGD1,000, you will be able to open up to a SGD10,000 position if this counter is margined at 10%.
-Margins are different for each counter and this is preset by Maybank Kim Eng.
+Margins are different for each counter and this is preset by Maybank Securities.
 View all tradable counters and their margins here, under the "List of Markets and Tradable Counters" section.

 Direct Market Access – 100% Price and Volume Transparency

 CFD providers generally use one of 2 business models: Direct Market Access (DMA) or Market Maker.

 Our Direct Market Access model puts all trades directly through to the stock or index market which means that a CFD trade will affect the price and volume of the underlying asset.
 The price and volume quoted on the Maybank CFD platform will always be the same as that of the underlying market.
 Unlike the market-making model offered by other CFD providers, we will not give price requotes, show synthetic prices, or impose additional spreads – you are assured 100% transparency.

 With Direct Market Access, trading with us is as good as trading the underlying in the stock market, with the additional benefits of margin and shorting!